 Student officers and class representatives are elected annually.
 They work with the director and school staff to help maintain the excellent opportunities for fellowship and learning at the school.

-On the evening of the last Thursday of Summer Course of Study, July 28 at 7:00 p.m., a special service of worship will be held in Duke Chapel to close the school and to recognize those students who are completing their fifth year or advanced studies.
+A special service of worship will be held in Duke Chapel to close the school and to recognize those students who are completing their fifth year or advanced studies.
 Immediately after the service a reception for all students and families is held in the Divinity Café.
 All Course of Study students completing their studies in 2017-18 are invited to participate.
 Please contact the director to confirm your participation and completion of course requirements.

 Students are expected to attend all class sessions during Course of Study.
 There are no excused absences from Course of Study classes.
 Absences may affect class participation grades, and therefore a student’s overall performance at Course of Study.
 Per the policy set by the Board of Higher Education and Ministry, a student missing more than 20 percent of any one course shall not receive a grade for the course.
 If you find you must miss a class, please be courteous to your instructors by notifying the instructor and class representative of your absence and arranging to share notes with one of your classmates.